net/gitu/README.md

 - *Not tested on Windows.
 Should work on Mac OS X/Linux.*

 ### Installing
 ./gitu should be placed in `/usr/local/bin/` so it can be run with `gitu`.
-Use curl or wget for a easiest installation (*only works on Unix machines*).
+Use curl or wget for a easiest installation (*only works on Unix-based operating system*).

 #### via curl